syncfusion-content/javascript-docs/js/Diagram/Port.md

 {% include image.html url="/js/Diagram/Port_images/Port_img3.png" %}

-When a connector is connected between two nodes, its end points will be automatically docked to node's nearest boundary as shown in the image below.
+When a connector is connected between two nodes, its end points are automatically docked to node's nearest boundary as shown in the following image.

 {% include image.html url="/js/Diagram/Port_images/Port_img4.png" %}

-Ports acts as the connection points of node and allows to create connections with only those specific points as shown in the image below.
+Ports act as the connection points of node and allows to create connections with only those specific points as shown in the following image.

 {% include image.html url="/js/Diagram/Port_images/Port_img5.png" %}